alinakrause/DendriticSpatialSpikingNW/README.md

 This repository contains Matlab and C code generated for the lab rotation "Impact of dendritic nonlinearities on dynamics of spatial networks"

 This project integrates nonlinear dendritic computation into a recurrent spiking network with spatially dependent connectivity and investigates its effects on the spatio-temporal dynamics.
-We show that sublinear and supralinear dendritic computation affect the network dynamics,

 The implementation of the network is based on:
 Rosenbaum, R., Smith, M. A., Kohn, A., Rubin, J. E., & Doiron, B. (2017).
 The spatial structure of correlated neuronal variability.
 Nature neuroscience, 20(1), 107.